ishar06/GenderVision/Notes.md

 - **Explore gender prediction models**: Try using pre-trained models like **DeepFace** for simplicity, or train your own model if you're interested in machine learning.
 - **Build step by step**: Build your project incrementally – first, get face detection working, then move to gender prediction, and finally integrate the GUI.

-Let me know if you'd like further assistance with any step, or if you want me to go into more detail on any specific part of the project!